callmeBoris/Magnifier/README.md

-# Magnifier is an app that allow the user to search products on Amazon
+# Magnifier is an app that allows the user to search products on Amazon